Inventoryframework/inventoryframework.github.io/Classes and Settings/AC_Inventory.md

 You will want to implement some way of preventing players from interacting with items that are pending a network event, either by making the widget uninteractable or through code.
 You can check if an item is in the queue by using:
 <span style="color:violet">**FL_InventoryFramework.h**</span> -> <span style="color:brown">**IsItemInNetworkQueue**</span>

-Containers can also be added to the network queue, though for now it is only used for <span style="color:brown">**AdjustContainerSize**</span>.
-It has all the same functions as the item network queue, but with the word "Item" replaced with "Container".
-It is highly recommended to "soft lock" players from spamming <span style="color:brown">**AdjustContainerSize**</span> as it can get very heavy for network traffic.

 The Network Queue system is only relevant for clients, it's never used in single player or listen server scenarios.

 ---